Jacqueline-Esbri/Cryptocurrencies/README.md

 The following steps were also taken:

-- Preprocessed the data for PCA
+- Preprocessed the data for PCA (Principal Component Analysis)
 - Reduced data dimensions using PCA
 - Clustered cryptocurrencies using K-means
 - Visualized the results